 iShares MSCI Emerging Markets (EEM)

-Vanguard MSCI Emerging Markets (VWO)
+Vanguard FTSE Emerging Markets (VWO)

 Vanguard Total International Stock (VXUS)